adon-cloudcannon/landing-page-test/src/collections/ssg-pages/bridgetown-cms.md

                       Everything you need for efficient content management, all on one platform.
-Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Nuxt.js.&nbsp;
+Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Bridgetown.&nbsp;
                   styles:
                     desktop:
                       text_alignment: